Frequently Asked Questions About Rwanda Safaris & Gorilla Trekking

 Is Rwanda suitable for solo travelers and families?

 Yes.
-Rwanda is very safe and welcoming to solo travelers, couples, and families.
+Rwanda is very safe and welcoming for solo travelers, couples, and families.
+Private guides, flexible itineraries, and family-friendly luxury lodges are widely available, making it easy to tailor a safari to different traveler profiles.

-What should I pack for gorilla trekking?
+What should I pack for Rwanda gorilla trekking?

 Can I hire a porter for the Gorilla trek?